kleinschmidt/nspvowels/notes.md

         * Again, talker is the most informative of the grouping factors examined.
         * But compared to vowels, it is far less informative.
 Comparable to the _least_ informative of all grouping variables (sex, for normalized input).

+### How _useful_ are socio-indexical variables for speech comprehension

+* Probability of correct recognition

+### How useful are cue distributions for socio-indexical inference?

+* Classifying the group of a talker
+* Vowel formants:
+    * Easy to infer sex (even with normalization)
+    * Harder to infer dialect.
+Performance is at chance with un-normalized input, but well above chance with normalized input.
+    * Dialect+sex is the same as dialect alone.
+Only change is that chance level is lower, which puts un-normalized performance above chance (but still at chance for dialect alone, after marginalizing out sex).
+* VOT:
+    * Not possible to infer group at all.

 # Discussion